shekeriev/suse-tu/virtual-machines/README.md

 *(1) Hyper-V role is available and supported only on Windows Pro, Enterprise, and Education editions.*

+If you are working on a Linux distribution and want to experiment, you can install **KVM**.
+There is a template for it as well.

 In general, if you are wondering which one to select, go for Oracle VirtualBox.
 It is simple, free, and offers broad support for both host and guest operating systems.

+## Software Requirements (Apple M1)

+There are just a few virtualization options currently for **Apple M1** based machines.
+One such solution is the **UTM** (<https://mac.getutm.app/>) application.
+You must download it and install it.
+The process is trivial and won't be covered here.

 ## Virtual Machines Repository